-With respect to the CAC grant, you will be required to demonstrate that CAC could not acquire the services provided by UCI from any other provider for the same or lower cost.
+With respect to a grant, you will be required to demonstrate that the county could not acquire the services provided by the program from any other provider for the same or lower cost.
 The Ethics Commission has held that, in some rare instances, an organization to which a public official has an employment or fiduciary relationship may be uniquely qualified to provide services to agencies with which the official is connected.
 Adv.
 Op.
 No. 88-001.
-You can meet these requirements where either: (1) all qualified and interested applicants for CAC grants have received grants and funds remain to provide grants to UCI; or (2) CAC accepts applications for grants on an ongoing first-come, first-served basis, in a fair and open application process in which all interested and qualified applicants receive funding, and where there has historically been enough money to fund all qualified grant applications.
+You can meet these requirements where either: (1) all qualified and interested applicants for CDBG grants have received grants and funds remain to provide grants to the program; or (2) the county accepts applications for CDBG funds on an ongoing first-come, first-served basis, in a fair and open application process in which all interested and qualified applicants receive funding, and where there has historically been enough money to fund all qualified grant applications.
 See Adv.
 Op.
 No. 93-008 and 2001-02.
-The purpose of this requirement is to require a demonstration that grant funds are distributed fairly, without the official's public position influencing decision makers.
+The purpose is to require a demonstration that grant funds are distributed fairly, without the official's public position influencing decision makers.